-A recent decision by USFWS adds monarch butterflies to the Candidate Species list under the Endangered Species Act.
+A December 2020 decision by USFWS added monarch butterflies to the Candidate Species list under the Endangered Species Act.
 Their decline is an indicator for other pollinator declines and broader environmental resource concerns.
-The familiarity and charisma of the monarch butterfly make it an important tool for pollinator conservation in the state.
-Many stakeholders across the state are interested and engaged in monarch conservation within the national Monarch Joint Venture partner network, and many additional state stakeholders are working tirelessly on pollinator research, education, and habitat in Minnesota.
-To ensure the significant resources Minnesota has invested in pollinator conservation have maximum impact, it is necessary to bring efforts and stakeholders together into a coordinated, collaborative statewide effort.
-Coordination is necessary to leverage each sector's strengths.
-Each brings unique information needs, strategies for conservation, and community engagement opportunities.
-Separately, these partners and their respective strategies are making progress on answering research questions, mapping state pollinator resources, educating the broader public, and advocating for pollinator-friendly legislation.
-To generate even greater momentum, an organized consortium of stakeholders will provide a platform facilitating shared goals and priorities to increase efficiency and will build a diverse, aware and collaborative network to advance those goals.
+The familiarity and charisma of monarchs make them an important tool for pollinator conservation in Minnesota.
+Stakeholders across are interested and engaged in monarch conservation within the national Monarch Joint Venture partner network, and many additional state stakeholders are working tirelessly on pollinator research, education, and habitat across the state.
+Separately, these partners and their respective strategies are making progress on answering research questions, mapping state pollinator resources, educating the broader public, and advocating for pollinator-friendly legislation, and each stakeholder brings unique information needs, strategies for conservation, and community engagement opportunities.
+To grow momentum, an organized and engaged consortium will provide a platform that facilitates efficiency through shared goals and priorities and builds a diverse, aware and collaborative network to advance those goals.
+Coordination is necessary to leverage each sector's strengths, and to ensure the significant resources Minnesota has invested in pollinator conservation have maximum impact.
+Bringing current efforts and stakeholders together into a coordinated, collaborative statewide network would efficiently strengthen these efforts.

-What is your proposed solution to the problem or opportunity discussed above? i.e. What are you seeking funding to do?
-You will be asked to expand on this in Activities and Milestones.
+What is your proposed solution to the problem or opportunity discussed above?
+Introduce us to the work you are seeking funding to do.
+You will be asked to expand on this proposed solution in Activities & Milestones.

 As a national, multi-sector partnership, we propose to leverage the leadership and infrastructure of the Monarch Joint Venture to establish a Minnesota Pollinator Conservation Consortium that will increase the cohesiveness and scale of Minnesota's pollinator protection efforts.
+Minnesota has committed monarch conservation strategies and targets to a regional plan created under the Midwest Association of Fish and Wildlife Agencies.
+MJV's state partners in Missouri, Iowa, Wisconsin, Ohio, Illinois, Nebraska, Arkansas, and Oklahoma have established similar statewide consortiums to advance their state monarch and pollinator goals, providing many demonstrations of the effectiveness of this approach.
 With state agency pollinator leadership through an Interagency Pollinator Protection Team (IPPT), the state has a strong foundation for pollinator work to build from.
-The MJV has developed this proposal in consultation with the IPPT to be a broad research and engagement tool that can support their efforts to develop an annual Minnesota State Agency Pollinator Report and to enact their civic engagement framework.
-Additionally, Minnesota has reported monarch conservation strategies and targets to a regional plan created under the Midwest Association of Fish and Wildlife Agencies.
-MJV's state partners in Missouri, Iowa, Wisconsin, Ohio, Illinois, Nebraska, Arkansas, and Oklahoma have established similar statewide consortiums to advance their state monarch and pollinator goals, providing many demonstrations of the effectiveness of this approach.
+The MJV has developed this proposal in consultation with the IPPT so that the consortium can extend as a broad research and community engagement tool which supports state efforts to develop an annual Minnesota State Agency Pollinator Report and to enact the civic engagement framework.
 The proposed Minnesota consortium presents opportunities to engage current stakeholders and invites an easy entry point for additional stakeholders across the state that are not currently involved.